-In this introductory unit, students explore the nature of religion and religious experience and investigate the expression of religion and spirituality in contemporary Australia.
-They are encouraged to examine a range of responses to ultimate or fundamental life questions which may give meaning to human existence.
-In examining the religious response to these questions, students are encouraged to explore at least two major world religions.
+In this introductory unit students study the religions of the world in a manner that is comparative, factual and fair-minded.
+The study invites students to reflect on their own experiences and examine questions raised by the presence of a number of religions in contemporary society.
+Students are encouraged to examine a range of responses to ultimate or fundamental life questions which may give meaning to human existence.